syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### hyperlink
 {:#events:hyperlink}

-Fires during hyperlink action done in report.If you want to perform any operation when a hyperlink is performed, you can make use of the hyperlink event.
+Fires when the hyperlink action is performed in the report.
+To perform any operation during the hyperlink action, use the hyperlink event.

 <table class="params">
 <thead>